Howrah–Digha Super AC Express: Coaches

-It does not have a pantry car.
+It didn't have a pantry car.

 Also earlier Howrah–Digha Super AC Express was running with 10 coaches which were ICF Duronto liveried.

 As is customary with most train services in India, coach composition may be amended at the discretion of Indian Railways depending on demand.

 Service

-The 12847 / 48 Howrah–Digha AC Express covers the distance of 186 kilometres in 03 hours 00 mins (62.00 km/hr) in both directions.
+The 12847 / 48 Howrah–Digha AC Express covers the distance of 186 kilometres in 03 hours 00 mins (62.00 km/h) in both directions.

 As the average speed of the train is above 55 km/h, as per Indian Railways rules, its fare includes a superfast surcharge.

-The train was earlier running with ICF coach with maximum speed of 110 kmph as AC Express in early type.
+The train was earlier running with ICF coach with maximum speed of 110 km/h as AC Express in early type.

 Routeing & technical halts

 The 12847 / 48 Howrah–Digha AC Express runs from Howrah directly to Digha Flag station.
 It has three halts.

 Traction

 As the route is fully electrified, it is hauled end to end by a Santragachi-based WAP-4 or WAP-7.